 Asbestos cement is a very durable product, and left alone in a good state of repair poses no risk.
 However, if asbestos cement is broken or damaged you should consider having it removed especially if dust is being produced by the material.

-Removal of asbestos cement products isn’t usually a licensed activity but does require the use of the correct PPE and procautions (see HSE non-licensed works).
-However, you must never drill, scrape or break it if you don’t know exactly what you’re doing.
+Removal of asbestos cement products isn’t usually a licensed activity but does require the use of the correct PPE and precautions (see HSE non-licensed works).
+However, you must never drill, scrape or break.
 If in doubt refer to a professional.

 No. This is against the law.
-If found reusing asbestos products, you could be prosecuted and liable to a hefty fine.
+If found reusing asbestos products, you could be prosecuted and liable to a large fine.